 For large sites with huge amount of traffic, companies can invest huge amounts of resources into conversion rate optimisation to ensure their design is giving them the best possible returns.
 Strategies involving a/b split testing, in depth measuring and analysis are effective, but they can also be a time-consuming and expensive.

 For your average small business often this level of in-depth analysis is not realistic, you and your employees probably have plenty to do with the actual ‘running-the-business’ side of things.

 So for small businesses who just want to make sure they have the basics covered in order to get the best results for the least amount of resources, here are the first 5 things you should look at when making sure your website is converting its visitors into leads:

 1. Headlines are important

 The headline is often what will attract the most attention on a home page, so it needs to clearly get across what your business is all about why you’re better than the next person.
 Too often businesses will waste this opportunity and just put something that is purely written for search engines to help SEO, or they will put something like “Welcome to our website”.
-As an SEO agency in Melbourne, we are careful to always check that everything we do on a client’s website not only helps optimise for search engines, but optimises for human beings as well.

 What a waste.